Skip to main content

 How to Prepare for the Ohio STNA Exam

 Ohio's first-attempt written exam pass rate is approximately 70–75%.
 Consistent practice test preparation is the most reliable way to achieve a first-attempt pass.
 Recommended study plan: 1.
 Take a full 70-question diagnostic test before you begin studying.
 Review your topic breakdown to identify where to focus.
 2. Begin with Physical Care Skills — it is 45% of the exam.
 Master the step-by-step process for transfers, bed baths, catheter care, and positioning before moving to other topics.
 3. Study Infection Control and Safety together — 28% of the exam combined.
 Know the PPE donning and doffing order, and have the RACE fire protocol memorized.
 4. Take timed practice tests.
 Aim for 80% before your real exam date.
-90 minutes for 70 questions means about 77 seconds per question — pacing matters.
+2 hours for 70 questions means about 1 minute and 43 seconds per question — pacing matters.
 5. For the skills test, practice handwashing separately until it is automatic.
 Then practice each full skill from start to finish.
 CertPrepAcademy.com provides a free 70-question NNAAP practice test with 501 questions across all six topics — no signup needed.

 After You Pass — Ohio Nurse Aide Registry